Ketogenic Diet (Keto): Complete Guide to Safely Entering Ketosis

 Is the ketogenic diet dangerous for your health?

-Can you drink alcohol on a keto diet?
+Can you consume alcohol on a keto diet?

-How to avoid constipation on a ketogenic diet?
+How do you avoid constipation on a ketogenic diet?

-Can you do intensive exercise on a ketogenic diet?
+Can you do intensive sports on a ketogenic diet?

 Similar guides

-FoodCraft calculates your keto macros, generates 7-day ketogenic menus, and tracks your net carbs for every meal.
-Stay in ketosis without the headache.
+FoodCraft calculates your keto macros, generates 7-day ketogenic menus, and tracks your net carbs at every meal.
+Stay in ketosis without the hassle.